England World Cup Betting Odds

 Marc Guéhi - Defensive Leader

-Potential Starting Lineup v Mexico
+Potential Starting Lineup v France

 | Position | Player | Betting Market Consideration |